Born: December 2nd, 1914

 Below is a biographical article on Simmons taken from The Growth of the Modern West Indies by Gordon K. Lewis (Jamaica: Ian Randle Publishers, 2004):

 Harold Simmons was born in 1915 and died in 1966.
 He was well known in St. Lucia and beyond as a local historian, archaeologist, artist, folklorist and social worker.
+A social worker is the one who involve themselves in the social welfare activities.
+They indulge in such activities whole heartedly with the aim to help people.
+It is they who help children and the families with food, shelter, clothes and the health care.
+Check over here that describes the type of social work that Harold Simmons involved in.
 He was a mentor to the young Derek Walcott and Dunstan St. Omer who regard him as their teacher.
 The Folk Research Centre has recognized him as the inspiring spirit of all their work.
 Mr. Simmons was also a journalist, who served as a local correspondent for the Trinidad Guardian and Reuter’s.
 He was also editor of the VOICE from late 1957 to April 1959.

 Born in Castries, Mr. Simmons received his early education at the Methodist elementary schools and St. Mary’s College.
 After leaving school, he worked with the firm of W.B.Harris, which he left in 1940 after six years, to devote time to his painting, which had by then received much recognition in St. Lucia, the Caribbean, Canada, and the United States.
 He also started Art classes and was awarded the Art Teacher Diploma and became an Associate of the Royal Drawing Society.